zmoog/collector/README.md

-# otel-collector-contrib
+# Collector

-Personal collection of OTel Collector related projects.
+Custom stripped-down build of the OpenTelemetry collector for personal projects.